headsrooms/PlaywrightING/README.md

 # PlaywrightING

-Get your ING account data.
+Get your ING bank account data.

-This works for ING ES (Spain), for another country page you need to change LOGIN_URL in constants.py and some selectors like SETUP_COOKIES in selectors.py.
+This works for ING ES (Spain), for another country page you will have to change some values in constants.py and some and selectors.py.

 ## Install